nverstaevel/ciel/README.md

 ## Installation 💾

-Follow the instructions below to install and set up the project:
+To install the dependencies of the project:

 ```bash
 pip install -r requirements.txt